linode/docs/docs/guides/platform/get-started/creating-a-compute-instance/index.md

 ![Plan selection in Cloud Manager](create-instance-plan.png)

-Linode offers a few different instance types and plan sizes, each with a certain amount of hardware resources (such as vCPU cores, memory, and storage space).
-With so many options, you are able to find a plan that fits your application's requirements and pricing considerations.
+Linode offers a few different instance types and plan sizes, each with a preset amount of hardware resources (such as vCPU cores, memory, and storage space).
 The table below displays a list of instance types along with their plan sizes and use cases.
-Since every workload is different, you may wish to review the [Choosing a Compute Instance Type and Plan](/docs/guides/how-to-choose-a-linode-plan/) guide for advice on selecting the best plan for your needs.
+Since every workload is different, you may wish to review the [Choosing a Compute Instance Type and Plan](/docs/guides/how-to-choose-a-linode-plan/) guide for advice on selecting the best plan for your needs, application’s requirements, and pricing considerations

 {{<note>}}
 You can resize to a different plan size or instance type at any time.
 This means your aren't locked in to whichever plan you select here.
 See [Resizing a Linode](/docs/guides/resizing-a-linode/) for instructions.